Drunk Driving & DWAI FAQs

 Why do I need help with my DUI case?

-Can you seal or expunge a DUI/DWAI conviction in Colorado?
+Can you Get a DUI/DWAI Expunged in Colorado?

 In Colorado, as in most states, Colorado DUI laws state that a conviction will never come off a convicted individual's permanent record.
 Colorado considers alcohol- or drug-related driving offenses as lifelong offenses and all prior convictions will be used against you for sentencing purposes.